Old Fashioned Chocolate Sheet Cake is all about the icing. It's made with real butter, cocoa, milk, powdered sugar, and vanilla.

 I never knew Miss Beryl, but she made the best chocolate sheet cake around.
-Her daughter, Joann, shared this recipe with me.
+Her daughter, Joann, shared her vintage recipe with me.
 After I took one bite, I knew I had to share it with you.
-I have a feeling Beryl’s Chocolate Sheet Cake will be one of your favorite desserts too!
+I know this Old Fashioned Chocolate Sheet Cake will be one of your favorite desserts too!

-Did I say it was made with chocolate?
+Did I say it was made with lots of chocolate?
 Enough said.

 STEP 1: In a large mixing bowl, add 2 cups sugar, 2 cups self-rising flour, and 4 Tbsp. cocoa.
 Mix together and set aside.